How To Go Gluten-Free And Dairy-Free

 Aquafaba, the liquid from canned chickpeas, can replace eggs in baking recipes.
 It whips into a foam and structures cakes, cookies, and meringues.

-Pair it with plant-based milks like rice, hemp, or almond milk for creative twists in cakes, pancakes, and other treats without dairy.
+Pair it with plant-based milks such as rice, hemp, or almond for creative twists on cakes, pancakes, and other dairy-free treats.

 7. Flavoured Nut Butter